hust-diangroup/ns3-ai/docs/benchmarking/benchmarking.md

 The benchmark is based on the [pure C++ (libtorch)](../../examples/rl-tcp/pure_cpp) and [message interface (PyTorch)](../../examples/rl-tcp/use_msg) version of RL-TCP example.
-We compare the action-waiting time (i.e. transmission time + DRL algorithm time for message interface, DRL algorithm time for pure C++) for the two interfaces, including the mean and the standard deviation.
+We compare the processing time (i.e. transmission time + DRL algorithm time for message interface, DRL algorithm time for pure C++) for the two interfaces, including the mean and the standard deviation.
 The difference can be considered as the CPU cycles saved, due to: